Cornwall Physio

 Why do Swimmers Get Shoulder Pain?

 Looking back to my club level swimming days as a teen, I remember my training, even then, being affected by shoulder pain.
 I was a Freestyle (front-crawl) swimmer, and for most training sessions the majority of those would be freestyle based.
 Thousands upon thousands of meters, week-in week-out, my shoulders always moving the same direction and working the same muscles in a very specific movement pattern.
+A 2010 study highlighted club swimmers, averaging 6000 to 10,000m per day during training sessions, generally held over 5-7 days with sessions twice a day, roughly equating to 60,000 to 80,000m per week, with an average stroke count of 8 to 10 per 25m, swimmers will perform in the region of 30,000 rotations of the shoulder each week!

 This is a clear factor for introducing imbalance into the joint.
 The action during the catch phase of all strokes is internal rotation of the shoulder in an overhead position – a very weak and unstable position for our shoulder if not supported correctly.
 Therefore, over time and with improper warmups or training to combat those forces, a majority of swimmers can inevitably experience pain in their shoulders from swimming.
 I certainly did!